Narcissists

 Narcissists have substantial brain anomalies of the pre-frontal cortex and amygdala.
 They have differences in the brain structure, function and interconnectivity between different areas of the brain.
 This has been shown through PET scans, fMRI’s, MRI’s.
 In addition, perspiration studies and heart rate studies have given us further insight into the world of human predators.

 The brain differences mean that narcissists are motivated entirely differently to the rest of the population.
 They are driven first and foremost by control, control of a family, a community, a body during a rape, a country, a domestic partner, a media outlet.
 They are also driven by sadism.
-They get satisfaction from demeaning, disadvantaging, humiliating, confusing and harming They are consequently incurable and will use any attempts to reform them to learn how to better manipulate.
-These brain differences have been demonstrated through
+They get satisfaction from demeaning, disadvantaging, humiliating, confusing and harming.
+They are consequently incurable and will use any attempts to reform them to learn how to better manipulate.

 As we often point out, some people have been extensively abused by human predators.
 They may display some of their behaviours such as lying and possibly hurting people.
 We do not use the term ‘narcissist’ to describe these people.
 We use the term ‘prey’ or ‘target’ to describe victims of human predators.